gt-ospo/oss-software-preservation/olive/import-nxpk.md

 ## Steps

-### 1. Convert the NXPK file to a Caviar-compatible format
+1. Convert the NXPK file to a Caviar-compatible format.
 We will store the output files in a temporary directory, made using `mktemp --directory`.

 `caviar-convert -nxpk <nxpk-file> -out $(mktemp --directory)`